i18next/react-i18next-gitbook/guides/quick-start.md

 ## Next steps

-Depending on your learn type you now could read the more in dept [step by step](step-by-step-guide.md) guide and learn how to load translations using xhr or how to change the language.
+Depending on your learn type you now could read the more in depth [step by step](step-by-step-guide.md) guide and learn how to load translations using xhr or how to change the language.

 Prefer having code to checkout?
 Directly dive our examples: